 The special needs parenting journey can be lonely.
 It can be overwhelming.
 It can lead to a deep grief, depression, and/or an overwhelming anxiety you’ve never experienced before.
 You may be struggling in your faith and believing that God is good and cares for you and your child(ren).

 There is power in God’s word, and there’s also power in our prayers.
-When you combine those two powers together, get ready to see God move in mighty ways in your life, your heart, your faith, and your children.
+When you combine those two powers together, get ready to see God move in mighty ways in your life, your heart, your faith, your marriage, and your children.